brandonmlyon/brandonmlyon/README.md

 ## How I think

-- I operate in a judgement-free zone.
+- I operate in a no-judgement zone.
 - The phrase "intent vs impact" is of high importance to me.
 - I want everyone to succeed.
 Please let me know if you feel you have been set up for failure.
 - I want you to feel comfortable around me.
 Please let me know if there is any way I can improve.